mmitch/depot/README.md

    1. fund name

+ * `+RENAME some_fund`
+   Lines starting with `+RENAME` rename an existing fund.
+In later lines it can only be used in transactions with the new name.

+   Rename attributes are (given in order, space-separated):

+   1. old fund name
+   2. new fund name

  * `@@ 24.12.2021`
    Lines starting with `@@` define the calendar day to use for the next transactions.